 You may sign up for a CGS-CIMB account as long as you’re 18 years old and above, not an undischarged bankrupt and has no delinquent records with any stockbroking companies in Singapore.
 To apply, simply click on the ‘Register’ button on the CGS-CIMB iTrade website to proceed.

-Do note that foreigners may be required to open a Trust Account for settlement of shares transactions.
+Do note that foreigners may be required to open a Trust Account for settlement of stocks transactions.

 Central Depository (CDP) Account

 To start investing in the Singapore securities market, you’ll need to open a Central Depository (CDP) account.
 Make sure to open a CDP account online before proceeding to open an iTrade account as you’ll be required to provide your CDP account number during the application.

 - Singaporean/PR: Front and back photocopy of your NRIC (or SAF identity card, SPF identification card or passport)

 - Malaysian: Front and back photocopy of your Malaysian IC or valid passport